Tribhuvandas Foundation

 Tribhuvandas Foundation is a public Charitable trust working with the AMUL milk cooperatives in and around Kheda district of Gujarat.
 Its mission is to work for betterment of health in rural communities of Central Gujarat.

 History

+Under the leadership of Tribhuvandas Kishibhai Patel in August 1973, Amul celebrated its 25th anniversary with Morarji Desai, Maniben Patel and Verghese Kurien.
+When he voluntarily retired from the Chairmanship of AMUL, in the early 1970s, he was presented with a purse of six hundred thousand rupees, by the grateful members of the village cooperatives — one rupee per member being the contribution.
+He used this fund to start a charitable trust and NGO, named the Tribhuvandas Foundation, to work on women and child health in the Kheda district of Gujarat.
+TF as it is commonly known was registered as a public charitable trust in 1975, under the Bombay Public Trust act, 1950.

+He was the first Chairman of Tribhuvandas Foundation.
+He handed over the chairmanship to Verghese Kurien, when the organization started to grow quickly, after receiving funds from foreign grant s.

 The Tribhuvandas Foundation was set up by Tribhuvandas Kishibhai Patel- the founding Chairman of the Kheda District Milk Producers Cooperative Union, today better known as AMUL.
-TF as it is commonly known was registered as a public charitable trust in 1975, under the Bombay Public Trust act, 1950.

 Tribhuvandas Foundation started activities in 1980, with grants from National Dairy Development Board, AMUL and UNICEF.
 It later received grants from the Overseas Development Administration, the predecessor to DFID.
 The initial project plan conceived TF as an Integrated rural development program.
 It is now a Community health organisation, working mainly on reproductive and child health.

 Work

 TF covers around 682 villages, working through the village milk cooperatives of AMUL, in 18 talukas in the districts of Anand and Kheda in Gujarat state of India.
 The population covered would be around 1,600,000 (around sixteen lakhs or one million six hundred thousand).
 Since 2001 it has launched a rural health insurance scheme, covering around one hundred thousand households.